 The convenience and accessibility of a mobile app will encourage your customers to carry out transactions with your business rather than patronize a competitor who only has a website.

 People spend 89 percent of their time using mobile apps rather than mobile websites.

 According to Arthur Iinuma of ISBX, “Mobile apps tend to get a more qualified and engaged audience, and therefore sales conversion rates are higher in comparison to an ecommerce website.”

 Types of Business Apps To Consider

 Businesses develop apps that cater to the needs of their market.
 Depending on your type of business, there are different apps you can consider:

-1. Basic functionality: improves usability of mobile devices
+1. Basic functionality: improves the usability of mobile devices

 2. Database-driven functionality: allows you to organize files and programs

 3. Games: involve some of the most complicated processes in Android mobile app development